 The more we grow, the more colors and causes we can add and it is our goal to do so.
 But that growth cannot come at the cost of the other two areas.
 We will not use toxic ingredients to pinch pennies, or lower our 20% donation model.
 We think carefully about the collaborations that reach out to us and if they understand who we are and the things we stand for.

 Who We Are

 We're a small family business from Portland.
-Oregon launched in 2017 in response to the election of Donald Trump.
-We wanted to donate to and spread awareness of the causes we believed in while using something we loved—pretty nail polish.
+Oregon launched in 2017 while the world felt in a dark place and like it needed a big dose of color.
+We wanted to make people smile while also spreading awareness of the causes we believed in while using something we loved—pretty nail polish.

 Who we donate to

 Matriarchy - Moms Demand Action | Icebreaker - Refugee and Immigrant Center for Education and Legal Services (RAICES) | Liberty – NAACP Legal Defense Fund | Resistance - American Civil Liberties Union (ACLU) | Intersectional - Emily's List | Uterus - Planned Parenthood | Nude – Color of Change | Pride – Trevor Project | Hot Rock - Rock & Roll Camp for Girls | Reclaiming My Time - The Cupcake Girls | Notorious - Times Up Legal Defense Fund | Witch Hunt - ProPublica | Cat Lady - Pixie Project | Force of Nature - Environmental Defense Fund | Blue State – Fair Fight | Exhausted Empath – National Alliance on Mental Illness NAMI | Big Hugs – Feeding America | Many more individual donations